-If you're looking to use ChatGPT with Siri on your iPhone or Mac, there's an easy way to do it with the Shortcuts app.
-Shortcuts is a powerful automation tool that comes pre-installed on iOS and macOS devices, allowing users to create custom workflows to streamline their daily routines.
+If you're looking to use ChatGPT with Siri on your iPhone, there's an easy way to do it with the Shortcuts app.
+Shortcuts is a powerful automation tool that comes pre-installed on iOS devices, allowing users to create custom workflows to streamline their daily routines.

-Using ChatGPT with Siri on your iPhone or Mac is a simple process that can be accomplished with the Shortcuts app.
+Using ChatGPT with Siri on your iPhone is a simple process that can be accomplished with the Shortcuts app.
 With a few basic steps, you can harness the power of the OpenAI API and get quick and accurate responses to your queries.
-Whether you're looking to streamline your daily routine or just have some fun with Siri, ChatGPT is a powerful tool that can help you get the most out of your iOS or macOS device.
+Whether you're looking to streamline your daily routine or just have some fun with Siri, ChatGPT is a powerful tool that can help you get the most out of your iOS.

 Using pre-made shortcuts can sometimes be risky, which is why in this tutorial, we'll explore a simple way to create your own shortcuts and customize the Openai API key to get the most accurate and efficient responses.
 Don't rely on pre-made shortcuts that may not meet your specific needs – take control and create your own!
 With a few easy steps, you can unleash the full power of ChatGPT and get the results you want.
 So, let's dive in and discover how to create a custom shortcut that is tailored to your unique requirements.
 Get ready to unlock the full potential of ChatGPT and take your productivity to new heights!

 How to Use ChatGPT with Siri on iPhone